Saint Louis Missouri

 Cahokia Mounds

-Cross the Mississippi into Illinois (15 minutes from downtown by car) to reach Cahokia Mounds State Historic Site.
-Cahokia was the largest pre-Columbian city north of Mexico - at its peak around 1050-1200 AD, the population was approximately 10,000-20,000, larger than London at the same period.
-The city was built and occupied by the Mississippian culture and its origin and decline remain incompletely understood.
+Cross the Mississippi into Illinois (15 minutes from downtown by car) for Cahokia Mounds State Historic Site.
+Cahokia was the largest pre-Columbian city north of Mexico: at its peak around 1050 to 1200 AD, the population was estimated at 10,000 to 20,000, making it larger than London at the same period.
+The city was built by the Mississippian culture and its origin, governance, and collapse remain incompletely understood by archaeologists.

-The site has 80 surviving mounds.
+The site preserves 80 surviving mounds.
 Monks Mound is the largest earthwork in North America north of Mexico: 30 metres high, 291 metres by 236 metres at the base, built in stages over 250 years.
-The view from the top of Monks Mound across the flat Illinois floodplain to the St. Louis skyline and the Arch is excellent.
+The view from the top looks southwest across the flat Illinois floodplain to the St. Louis skyline and the Arch, a visual line connecting 800 years of city-building in the same river valley.
 Free entry to the site; the interpretive centre charges a small admission.
 Allow 2-3 hours.

 Food and Drink

 Pappy’s Smokehouse on Euclid Avenue applies dry-rub Memphis-style smoking to ribs, brisket, and pulled pork.
-The ribs are consistently ranked among the best in the Midwest.
-Gets busy quickly after opening; arrive at 11:00 when it opens or expect a queue by noon.
-Open until sold out, which is typically around 16:00.
-Cash and card accepted.
+The ribs are consistently rated among the best in the Midwest.
+Gets busy fast after opening at 11am; arrive at opening or accept a queue by noon.
+Sells out, typically around 16:00.

-For the St. Louis-specific food curiosity: Imo’s Pizza serves St. Louis-style thin-crust pizza cut in squares (“party cut”) with Provel cheese - a processed three-cheese blend developed specifically for this style.
-It is genuinely different from any other pizza style in America and either very good or very wrong depending on your expectations.
+For the local curiosity: Imo’s Pizza serves St. Louis-style thin-crust pizza cut in squares and topped with Provel cheese, a processed three-cheese blend developed specifically for this city.
+It is genuinely different from any other pizza style in America and deeply divisive.
 Order it once to form an opinion.

-Blueberry Hill on Delmar Boulevard in University City (the Loop district) is the bar where Chuck Berry played monthly until his death in 2017 at age 90.
-A very decent burger, a large Chuck Berry memorabilia collection, and a historical claim that few venues in America can match.
+Blueberry Hill on Delmar Boulevard in the Loop district is the bar where Chuck Berry played monthly residency shows until his death in 2017 at age 90.
+Decent burger, large Chuck Berry memorabilia collection, and a claim to musical history that few American bars can honestly make.

 Where to Stay

 The Moonrise Hotel in the Loop district on Delmar Boulevard is independently owned, art-forward, and in a walkable neighbourhood near Washington University.
 Doubles from around $180-240.
-The rooftop bar is good.
+The rooftop bar works.